This fellowship is currently not being offered.

-Part of an international collaboration between the University of Southern California Institute for Global Health, Operation Smile and Children’s Hospital Los Angeles, this annual research placement offers two scholars the opportunity to assist in researching the genetic and environmental factors in the etiology of oral clefts in children.
+This fellowship is part of an international collaboration between the USC Institute on Inequalities in Global Health, Operation Smile and Children’s Hospital Los Angeles.
+The annual research placement offers two to three scholars the opportunity to assist in research focusing on understanding the unique genetic and environmental risk factors of orofacial clefts for children living in low-resource countries.

 Scope of Work